 was mined to prevent it being blown up.
 After the war, the damaged

-line cannot be repaired because no one is entirely sure where
+line could not be repaired until the area had been thoroughly searched and cleared because no one was sure where

-when power pylons appear to have been cleared, access may have
+when power pylons appear to have been searched and cleared, access may have

 been achieved using a bulldozer - which means that many of the

-mines will be left in the berms or may still be in the "clear" area.
+mines will have been left in the berms or may still be in the 'cleared' area.
 Several mines were found around this pylon when the real

 deminers moved in.

-berms by this power line in Namibia were created with a bulldozer
+berms by this power line were created with a bulldozer

-- and so have many mines inside them.
+and so had many mines inside them.
 Notice the unusual concrete

 triangle warning sign.
 (The clumps of vegetation on the pylon